AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 Dynamic drop-down menus are created only when you drop dimensions components.
 Dynamic drop-down menus are indicated with ![FilterRefresh](/help/assets/icons/FilterRefresh.svg) as part of the label.

-The available items in a dynamic drop-down menu are based on the data available within the panel's reporting range and selected items in other drop-down menus, segments and quick segments within the panel drop zone.
+The available items in a dynamic drop-down menu are based on:

+* the data resulting from selected items in other drop-down menus, segments and quick segments within the panel's drop zone, and
+* the data available within the panel's reporting range.

 For example, you can add two dynamic drop-down menu using a countries dimension and a cities dimension.
 When you select a country from the **[!UICONTROL Countries]** drop-down menu, the **[!UICONTROL Cities]** drop-down menu dynamically adjusts to show only cities within the selected country.
 When you have additional static drop-down menus, items selected in those drop-down menus also affect the available items in the dynamic drop-down menus.
 Items that are selected in dynamic drop-down menus do not affect available items in static drop-down menus.

 #### Filter a panel

 For any metric, segment, or date range component that your drop **while you hold** ⇧, a segment drop-down menu is created.
 That drop-down menu allows you to filter the panel based on items available for the dropped component.

 For any *dimension* component that you drop **while you hold** ⇧, a segment drop-down menu is created.
 That drop-down menu allows you to filter the panel based on the items available for the dropped dimension items ([static](#static) segment drop-down menu) or dimension component ([dynamic](#dynamic) segment drop-down menu).
-To explicitly configure the drop-down menu to filter using segments:
+To configure the drop-down menu explicitly to filter using segments:

 * Select ![Breakdown](/help/assets/icons/Breakdown.svg) and select ![Filter](/help/assets/icons/Filter.svg) from the context menu for the component ❾.

-#### Breakdown a panel
+#### Break down a panel

-For any dimension component that you drop **while you hold** ⇧, a drop-down menu is created.
-That drop-down menu allows you to break down the panel based on the items available for that component.
-To break down on the dimension:
+For any *dimension* component that you drop **while you hold** ⇧, a segment drop-down menu is created.
+You can configure the drop-down menu to break down instead.
+To configure the drop-down menu explicitly to break down using breakdowns:

 * Select ![Filter](/help/assets/icons/Filter.svg) and select the ![Breakdown](/help/assets/icons/Breakdown.svg) from the context menu for the component ❾.